-Rainwater Harvesting( Pit)
+Rainwater Harvesting(Directly Through Bore-well)

-The campus has only one rainwater harvesting recharge pit.
-This is at a storm water collection point.
-There is no recharge well - only a recharge pit.
-However, this recharge pit is (15x10x10)feet and is well designed and connected to rooftop.
-They feed into a good unsaturated aquifer and hence the rate of recharge is high. this recharge pit has the capacity to recharge approx. 43,000 liters per hour to groundwater.
+The campus has five rainwater harvesting recharge wells.
+Each of these is at a storm water collection point.
+There is no recharge pit - only a recharge well.
+However, these recharge wells are 8-10 inch diameter borewells and are well designed.
+They feed into a good unsaturated aquifer and hence the rate of recharge is high.
+Each recharge well has the capacity to recharge approx. 40,000 liters per hour to groundwater.

-ThIS recharge pit is functional & maintained on a yearly basis.
+All the recharge wells are functional.
+They are maintained on a yearly basis.